Nick12Thomas/Night_Canteen/README.md

 # Night_Canteen

-This project was made by me and my team for the Hostel's Night Canteen Management at my college.
-The project is an Android application with two interfaces: a student interface and a staff interface.
+We have developed an innovative and user-friendly android application for managing the night canteen at our college.

-Student Interface: The University will provide the student with a Wi-Fi password and registration number for access.
-The student can add items to the basket after providing the right password, but in order to successfully place an order, the student must make the final payment.
-Any online payment app that supports UPI can be used to make a payment; upon successful payment, an order will be placed and the items will be removed from the database.
+The application has two main interfaces: one for students and one for staff.
+The student interface allows students to access the canteen's menu, add items to their basket, and make a payment using any UPI app that is installed on their mobile device.
+The university will provide the student with a Wi-Fi password and registration number for access.
+In order to successfully place an order, the student must make the final payment.
+Upon successful payment, an order will be placed and the items will be removed from the database.

-Staff Interface: After entering their employee ID and password to access the app, staff members will be able to update the menu items, prices, and quantities available.
-The database will be immediately updated with these changes.
+The staff interface, on the other hand, provides employees with the ability to update the menu items, prices, and quantities available in the canteen.
+Staff members can access the interface by entering their employee ID and password.
+The database is immediately updated with these changes and the information is recorded in Google Sheets, which allows for easy tracking and updates.

-In Google Sheets, each menu item's price and quantity are recorded, and the Staff Interface allows for updates.

-Any UPI app that has been downloaded and installed on a mobile device can be used to make a payment.
-After submitting , a pop-up window appears asking you to choose the UPI account you want to make the payment from.

-Mayank Malhotra
+Our team has divided the work among ourselves to ensure efficient and high-quality development.

-- Creating the Login Activity for Student and Staff
-- Joining all the Activities through the Intent
+•	Mayank Malhotra has created the login activity for student and staff, joined all the activities through the Intent and implemented the payment interface.
-- Implementing the payment Interface

-R Soundarya
-- Creating the UI for the App
-- Creating Front and Backend for the Student Page for adding Products and calculating the total
+•	R Soundarya has created the UI for the App, front and backend for the student page for adding products and calculating the total.

-Nikhil S Thomas
-- Creating the UI for the App
-- Creating Front and Backend for the Staff Page for Updating Menu and Quantity and Price

-Rukhsar Rahman
-- Backend for the Project
-- Implementing the Database Related work through Api and App-Scripts
+•	Nikhil S Thomas has created the UI for the App, front and backend for the staff page for updating menu and quantity and price.
+•	Rukhsar Rahman has worked on the backend for the project, implementing the database-related work through API and App-Scripts.

+The application is built using Java, API and UPI for the payment gateway.
+It makes the night canteen's management process more efficient and convenient for both students and staff.
+With this application, students can easily place orders and make payments, and staff can efficiently update the menu and keep track of inventory.